sibisaravanan/ctf-writeups/hackthebox/photon-lockdown/solution.md

 The typical hackthebox flag format was given as `HTB{}`

-Hence we can go a Ripgrep for the flag.
+Hence we can go a `ripgrep` for the flag.

 ```bash
 rg "HTB"